 - Reduces mortality and health disparities, and

-- Offers many enabling services such as transportation, translation, case management, and health education to ensure our patients are receiving the care they need.
+- Offers many enabling services such as transportation, translation, prescription assistance, case management to assist with care coordination and advocacy to meet an individuals and family’s health related needs through available resources, and health education to ensure our patients are receiving the care they need.

 Does MEHOP only see patients who are low income?

 No. MEHOP accepts all patients regardless of income or insurance status.
 As a community health center, our services are available to anyone in the community.

 Yes.
 MEHOP is a 501(c)(3) non-profit organization.All donations made are tax deductible.
 Donations can be mailed to 101 Ave.
 F North, Bay City TX 77414 or through mehop.org/giving/.